zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 # User Browser Workshop App

-This repository acts as a tutorial, intended as a workshop session, which will teach you how to develop your own Zowe application (App).
+This repository acts as a tutorial, intended as a workshop session, which will teach you how to develop your own Zowe App.
-These instructions contain code snippets and descriptions that you can combine to complete the application that you will need to complete the tutorial.
+This README contains code snippets and descriptions that you can piece together to complete the App that you will need to complete the tutorial.

 By the end of this tutorial, you will:
-1. Know how to create an application that displays on the desktop
+1. Know how to create an App that shows up on the Desktop
-1. Know how to create a Dataservice, which implements a simple REST API
+1. Know how to create a Dataservice which implements a simple REST API
 1. Be introduced to Typescript programming
 1. Be introduced to simple Angular web development
-1. Have experience in working with the Zowe application framework
+1. Have experience in working with the Zowe App framework
-1. Become familiar with one of the Zowe application widgets: the grid widget
+1. Become familiar with one of the Zowe App widgets: the grid widget

 **Note: This tutorial assumes you already have a Zowe installation ready to be run.
-If you do not, try setting one up through the README at [zlux-example-server](https://github.com/gizafoundation/zlux-example-server) before continuing.**
+If you do not, try setting one up via the README at [zlux-example-server](https://github.com/zowe/zlux-example-server) before continuing.**

 So, let's get started!